Instructions for deploying CRYSTAL v1.0 on VPC and setting up access to the website via public IP

 Enter the command:

-If it started successfully, you should see messages like this:
+If startup was successful, you should see messages like this:

 Loaded: loaded (/lib/systemd/system/mongod.service; disabled; vendor preset: enabled) Active: active (running) since Wed 2025-01-08 15:09:54 UTC; 13s ago

 14.8.
-To ensure that MongoDB starts after the VM is restarted, enter the command:
+To ensure that MongoDB starts after a VM restart, enter the command:

 You can monitor the status of the MongoDB process for errors or important messages by monitoring the output in the file - /var/log/mongodb/mongod.log.